How to use PHP on FI

 <?php ini_set('default_charset', 'ISO8859-2'); >

-HTML files can be encoded in a file
+HTML files can be set to encode in a file

-For more information see Encoding Czech in Documents .
+For more information, see Coding of Czech in documents .

 What to do in case of problems

 Apache logs are a useful source of more detailed information about errors.
-They can be found on the Aisa server located in
+They can be found on the Aisa server located at

 It is also preferable to use CGI instead of FastCGI when debugging errors.
-The error logs are then clearer and running the script over the web is more responsive.
+The error logs are clearer and the script running over the web is more responsive.

-The PHP script should also be directly executable on the command line.
+The PHP script should also be directly executable in the command line.
 Example of correct output:

 aisa:/home/xlogin/public_html>$ ./index.php X-Powered-By: PHP/5.6.38 Content-type: text/html; charset=UTF-8 <html> 10:04:01 <html>